Sharing Is Caring

 Online file sharing leverages cloud-based hosting for your files.
 When you upload your files, they’re stored remotely, away from your servers and so your organization doesn’t need any additional hardware to store or manage your documents.

-Cloud-based operations are increasingly being leveraged by businesses to reduce their operations cost and enable efficient, streamlined communication and collaboration.
+Cloud-based operations are increasingly being leveraged by businesses to reduce their operation costs and enable efficient, streamlined communication and collaboration.
 Online file sharing liberates you from expensive server and hardware costs.

 4) Granular Permissions